Sheikha Moza Attends QF's 2024 Convocation Ceremony

 “Today, it is your turn to create your own success story, and to make your mark on the future – a future that will not be drawn by anyone but you.
 Each of your experiences differs, but more than 10,000 QF graduates are sharing the journey with you, and they will have a role along your journey.”

-The ceremony also featured a piece of music specially created for the 2024 edition of Convocation by Ahmad Al Zmaili, Mohammed Bashar, and Dana Salah, with its themes emphasizing the power of youth and social responsibility, and the importance of continuing to stand in solidarity with the people of Gaza and Palestine; and a Convocation film encapsulating the graduates' journey during their years at QF.
+The ceremony also featured a piece of music created for the 2024 edition of Convocation by Ahmad al-Zmaili, Mohammed Bashar, and Dana Salah, with its themes emphasising the power of youth and social responsibility, and the importance of continuing to stand in solidarity with the people of Gaza and Palestine; and a Convocation film encapsulating the graduates' journey during their years at QF.

-“At Qatar Foundation, our commitment to excellence goes beyond academic achievement,” said Francisco Marmolejo, President of Higher Education and Education Advisor, Qatar Foundation.“We believe in cultivating a holistic educational experience that not only equips students with the latest knowledge and skills, but also instills in them a strong sense of values, integrity, and social responsibility.
+“At Qatar Foundation, our commitment to excellence goes beyond academic achievement,” said Francisco Marmolejo, president of Higher Education and education adviser, QF.“We believe in cultivating a holistic educational experience that not only equips students with the latest knowledge and skills, but also instills in them a strong sense of values, integrity, and social responsibility.

 Legal Disclaimer: